SQL Server IN vs EXISTS

 Letís illustrate the last point with an example.
 In the AdventureWorks data warehouse, we have an Employee dimension.
 Some employees manage a specific sales territory:

 Now, itís possible that a sales person also makes sales in other territories.
 For example, Michael Blythe Ė responsible for the Northeast region Ė has sold in 4 distinct regions:

 Letís suppose we now only want to find the sales amounts for the sales territory managers, but only for their own region.
-A possible query could be:
+A possible SQL query could be: